 College students who receive multiple credit card solicitations should avoid applying for multiple cards and should also avoid borrowing the entire amount that’s available to them.
 For the best credit score, they should try not to use more than 30 percent of available credit.
 Borrowing money should only be done when needed.

 Credit Report Accuracy

 As many as two out of every three people find errors on their credit reports.
 Students and others who have borrowed money in the past or currently have outstanding loans or credit cards should review the information on their credit reports periodically to make sure there are no reporting errors.
 Check to make sure there are no errors in personal information, loan balances, or loan history.

-Dovly is an automated credit repair engine.
+Dovly is an AI credit engine.
 We can help work with credit bureaus to get misinformation removed from your credit report so you can have the best possible credit score.
-Get in touch with Dovly today.
+Try it risk-free with our free membership tier.